Stretch-woven soft shell fabrics are the best choice for all-purpose cold weather shells.

 The development of the PCU is discussed in the opening article of this series.
 In summary, the PCU replaced the waterproof/breathable Gore-Tex outer shell of ECWCS Gen II with a fully breathable, air-permeable soft shell top and bottom.
 These soft shells were to be used in all cold weather conditions except for sedentary activities in prolonged rain.

 Soft shell technology came into the public eye in the US toward the end of the 1990s.
-Stretch woven fabrics had been in use in Europe before then, but they really came onto the scene in the US when Patagonia rolled out its Regulator layering system in the early 2000’s I first saw the term “soft shell” used in a Patagonia catalog around that time.
+Stretch woven fabrics had been in use in Europe before then, but they really came onto the scene in the US when Patagonia rolled out its Regulator layering system in the early 2000’s I first saw the label “soft shell” used in a Patagonia catalog around that time.
 The term referred to the stretchy, soft fabric used in these garments and served to differentiate them from waterproof/breathable shells, which were subsequently labeled as “hard shells”.
 Soft shells are stretchy, air permeable and water resistant.
 Hard shells are windproof, waterproof and minimally breathable.

 The idea behind a layering system topped with a soft shell is simple.
 If you are exerting yourself in inclement weather you are going to be wet one way or the other.
 If you’re going to be wet you may as well be as comfortable as possible.
 Breathable hard shells trap moisture inside the layering system and make it much more difficult to dry your insulating layers with your body heat.
 Soft shells don’t provide much protection from the rain but they breathe so well that you can walk yourself dry once the precipitation stops.
 In the vast majority of cold weather conditions a person will be much more comfortable in a soft shell than a hard shell.